cpp-best-practices/cppbestpractices/02-Use_the_Tools_Available.md

 ### pahole

 [pahole](https://linux.die.net/man/1/pahole) generates data on holes in the packing of data structures and classes in compiled code.
 It can also the size of structures and how they fit within the system's cache lines.

+### BinSkim

+[BinSkim](https://github.com/Microsoft/binskim) is a binary static analysis tool that provides security and correctness results for Windows Portable Executable and *nix ELF binary formats